-User onboarding is a once in a user’s lifecycle experience that—when done well—shortens a user's time to value.
-We refer to this moment of value as a user’s wow or aha moment—aha like, “Wow this is awesome!”
+User onboarding is the process of helping new users learn and understand your product or service with the hopes of turning them into long-term customers and advocates.
+It will convince new users that your product is easy to use and can help them achieve their goals.
+When done well, it shortens a user’s time to value.
+We refer to this moment of value as a user’s wow or aha moment—like, “Wow, this is awesome!”
 Or “Aha!
 Now I get it!”

-User onboarding UI/UX experiences can be built into the product itself, or can incorporate common UI patterns that overlay or augment the app’s true interface with annotations—like welcome messages and product tours.
-These annotations guide a user to their aha moment faster than if they were simply dropped into your app after signing up.
+Onboarding tools will help you build user onboarding UI/UX experiences into your product or incorporate common UI patterns that overlay or augment your app’s true UI with annotations.
+These annotations guide users to their aha moment faster than if they were simply dropped into your app after signing up.
 And by getting your new users to that aha moment faster, you are more likely to retain these new users beyond their first session.

-Good user onboarding boosts retention, minimizes early churn, reduces support tickets, and leads to higher free trial-to-paid conversion rates.
+Good user onboarding experiences boost user retention rates, minimize early churn, reduce support tickets, and lead to higher free-trial-to-paid conversion rates.

 Tl;dr: User onboarding is essential (yes, even for products with otherwise great UX).

-We’re such big fans of user onboarding, that we’ve taken it upon ourselves to analyze every user onboarding experience we come across.
-Over the last few years, we’ve analyzed over 500 user onboarding experiences and categorized them into 8 UI/UX patterns for your inspiration.
+We’re big fans of user onboarding UX—so much so that we analyze every onboarding experience we come across.
+Over the last few years, we’ve analyzed over 500 onboarding UX methodologies and categorized them into 8 onboarding UX patterns to use as inspiration.

 1. Welcome messages